syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-PDF-AcroForms.md

 {% endhighlight %}
 {% endtabs %}

-N>This event will be raised only for text and signature form fields.
+N>This event will be raised only for the text and signature form fields.

 ### Detecting the unfocus of form fields

-The event `FormFieldUnfocused` will be raised when text or signature field is unfocused.
+The `FormFieldUnfocused` event will be raised when text or signature field is unfocused.

 {% tabs %}
 {% highlight xaml %}